 The dataset suggests there are 24.4 trillion microplastics spread across the surface of the world’s oceans, much higher than previously indicated.
 The highest concentrations occur where dominant ocean currents converge and along the coast because of human populations.
 The most common polymers in the surface waters are polyethylene and polypropylene because they are lighter and tend to float.
 Both of these polymers are widely used across a number of industries (medical, consumer products, automotive).
 Polyethylene is used in the production of common household objects like plastic bags and squeeze bottles, while polypropylene is used for packaging, upholstery, carpet fibers and much more.
 This work helps researchers understand how many microplastics are in surface waters, where they are concentrated and what kinds of polymers can be found, which is the first step towards tackling the issue of plastic debris.
 As it stands, many laboratory studies exploring the effects of microplastics on marine animals have been using unrealistically high microplastic concentrations.
 This data provides more reliable concentrations on which to base studies and will help determine the true effects of microplastics on marine life in the current state.
 Data collected by standard sampling methods that can account for smaller microplastics will help validate this work and provide a more accurate picture of global microplastic distribution.
 There is still a lot of work to be done looking into how microplastics are transported throughout the depths of the ocean and what polymers marine life interact with directly, but this is a good start!

 I am a PhD candidate at the University of Connecticut-Avery Point exploring the dynamic interactions of microplastics and suspension feeding invertebrates.
 Through both field and laboratory work, I am working to understand which kinds of microplastics (different shapes, sizes, compositions) oysters, mussels, tunicates, and slippersnails consume and determine which species can be used to monitor microplastic pollution in our coastal waters.
-When I am not working on my research, I enjoy hiking with my partner and pup, being near or in the water, and spending time with family and friends.
+When I am not working on my research, I enjoy hiking with my husband and pup, being near or in the water, and spending time with family and friends.